Trewaters/SifuTrewaters/practice/signIn.md

+- 4/8/2017 Quit commit to keep on track.
+Hah!
 - 4/7/2017 I am so upset that I missed a day and have to start all over with my GitHub katas.
 I need to keep at this for a solid 30 days or all my work was for nothing.
 I will start making my updates to the top of the stack instead of scrolling to the bottom.
 This is getting long and I am sick of scrolling to the bottom, or jumping to the bottom.
 Well here I go! [ Day 1 of 30 ]

 ---